Skip to Content

 Graphic: AAA

-Automatic emergency braking systems are getting better at detecting pedestrians, but they're still struggling to see walkers in the dark conditions where they're most likely to die — and, in some cases, wearing high-visibility clothing could actually make the technology less likely to spot a person strolling in the dark, a new study finds.
+Automatic emergency braking systems are getting better at detecting pedestrians, but they're still struggling to see walkers in the dark conditions where people are most likely to die — and, in some cases, wearing high-visibility clothing could actually make the technology less likely to spot a person strolling in the dark, a new study finds.

 Adding to the mountain of evidence that automotive technology alone won't end America's pedestrian death crisis, researchers at AAA found that the most recent Pedestrian Automatic Emergency Braking systems — or PAEB — failed to detect an adult-sized crash test dummy about 40 percent of the time after dark, even though the test vehicles were only moving at around 25 miles per hour under "ideal conditions."